maopenglin/BoundlessKit-iOS/README.md

 ========

 ####DopamineProperties.plist
-`DopamineProperties.plist` _must_ be contained within your app's _main bundle_.
-This property list contains configuration variables needed to make valid calls to the API, all of which can be found on your developer dashboard:
+`DopamineProperties.plist` _must_ be contained within your app's _main bundle_ by default, or the location can be configured by setting `DopamineAPI.testCredentialPath`.
+This property list contains configuration variables needed to make valid calls to the API:

- - `appID: String` - uniquely identifies your app, get this from your [developer dashboard](http://dev.usedopamine.com).
+ - `appID: String` - uniquely identifies your app

  - `versionID: String` -  this is a unique identifier that you choose that marks this implementation as unique in our system.
 This could be something like 'summer2015Implementation' or 'ClinicalTrial4'.
 Your `versionID` is what we use to keep track of what users are exposed to what reinforcement and how to best optimize that.